Sukhothai period, 14th-15 th century

 Private Belgian collection

-This hand is the right hand of Buddha, in the bhumisparsha mudra, the touching of the earth.
+This hand is the right hand of Buddha, in the bhumisparsha mudra, the touching of the earth posture.
 The lower part of the hand shows the remains of the right leg of Buddha.
-The hand has fingers of a different length, the nails are clearly rendered.
+The hand has fingers of a different length and the nails are clearly rendered.
 It is defined by an extremely streamlined shape and a beautiful volume.
-It is mounted on a custom-made black metal stand.